atefs/cheat-sheets/vim/README.md

 > 💡 **`:set paste` before pasting from outside Vim**
 > When pasting text into Insert mode from the system clipboard via the terminal, Vim's auto-indent re-indents each line, producing a staircase effect.
 Run `:set paste` first, paste, then `:set nopaste`.
 Or set `set clipboard=unnamedplus` so `p` always pastes from the system clipboard without the problem.

+> 💡 **`gv` re-selects your last Visual selection**
+> After leaving Visual mode, `gv` instantly re-enters Visual mode and re-highlights the same text.
+Useful when you realise you want to operate on the same selection again without navigating back.

 ## 📚 Resources

 - [Vim official documentation](https://vimdoc.sourceforge.net/) — Built-in `:help` is also excellent; try `:help motion.txt`